markmontymark/patterns/README.md

 ## PHP

 Again, built on a Ubuntu box which makes this very quick and easy to setup.
-I'm using PHP 5.4.26 and testing with PHPUni
+I'm using PHP 5.4.26 and testing with PHPUnit

 	$ php --version | head -1
 	PHP 5.4.6-1ubuntu1.2 (cli) (built: Mar 11 2013 14:57:54)